AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/api-reference.md

 ## dispatch / dispatchEventWithResponseCallback

 This method can be used to send an event through the Mobile Core for other extensions to consume.
 The provided event is used as a trigger and in return a response Event is provided as a callback.
-The callback is invoked with a null event if the response could not be provided within the timeout provided.
+The callback is invoked with a null event if the response could not be provided within the given timeout.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>